cmayer/DeepNNPhylogeny/README.md

 # DeepNNPhylogeny
-In this project we develop Deep Neural Networks for phylogenetic tree reconstructions.
+In this project we developed Deep Neural Networks for phylogenetic tree reconstructions.
 Currently it is limited to quartet trees.
-On quartet trees it performs in most cases as good as the maximum likelihood method.
+On quartet trees it performs in most cases as good as the maximum likelihood method, which means that it is not significantly better or worse than maximum likelyhood.
+In very few scenarios the neural network is significantly inferior than the maximum likelihood method, but the differences are so small that we think that neural networks and training can be improved such that both methods perform equally good.<br>

 This repository contains the software for training und using neural networks for the following tasks:
 - model prediction for nucleotide alignments